lilydjwg/archrepo2/README.rst

 -  [high] adding and then removing it before adding complete will result in not-in-database removing
 -  [middle] disable "any" architecture via config
+-  [middle] some attributes should be set on the EventHandler
 -  [low] fork to background
 -  [low] use one common command queue (now one each repo)
 -  [low] verify packages